 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
-The impacts of the COVID-19 outbreak and the resulting decreases to commodity prices has increased the liquidity risk of the Company.
+The impacts of the COVID-19 outbreak and the resulting decreases to commodity prices in 2020 had increased the liquidity risk of the Company.
+However, the improvement to commodity prices in 2022 has decreased this liquidity risk.
 The Company's objective is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due.